Chronosymbolic/Chronosymbolic-Learning/experiment/README.md

 ## comparison.xlsx
-Detailed running time data on our major performance evaluation in the experiment section.
+Detailed running time data on our major performance evaluation in the experiment section of our paper.

 ## result_rnd_seed.xlsx
-Detailed running time data on our performance evaluation with different random seeds is described in our Appendix.
+Detailed running time data on our performance evaluation with different random seeds is described in the Appendix of the paper.
+We only show safe instances as an example.
+In `result_rnd_seed_gini.xlsx`, the only difference is to use Gini impurity instead of Shannon Entropy in DTs.

+## To reproduce Chronosymbolic-cover
+Unfortunately due to the incompleteness of our logging system then, the hyperparameters of the 13 runs are not fully recorded.
+We provide essential experiments needed to run to reproduce the result:

+1. Different strategies on scheduling the candidate hypothesis in Table 1 of our paper (e.g., tuning the hyperparameters in `SafeZoneUsage: '(self.total_iter // 200) % 2 == 0', UnsafeZoneUsage: '(self.total_iter // 100) % 2 == 0`);
+2. Using different DT settings (may try random DT as well that may not work well overall but works on some specific instances) and Agents (set in `./test.py`);
+3. Different dataset settings (enable the queue mode or not, how many samples should the datasets keep);
+4. Different expansion strategy for the reasoner (`Expansion` in `./config.yml`).

+## To reproduce results of CHC-COMP-22-LIA
+The default settings in `./config.yml` should be decent (might be a little bit worse than the best result but within 5%).
+Note that, if the timeout malfunctions for some instances, interrupt the tool manually and use the `-s K` option starting from the file index `K` in the folder.